kaiidams/Kokoro-Speech-Dataset/README.md

 ## File Format

-Metadata is provided in transcripts.txt.
+Metadata is provided in `metadata.csv`.
 This file consists of one record per line, delimited by the pipe character (0x7c).
 The fields are:

 - ID: this is the name of the corresponding .wav file